-Discussion question topics will focus on related concepts as they apply to real world practices in digital graphics as well as broaden your knowledge about the digital graphics industry and related trends.
+Discussion question topics will focus on related concepts as they apply to real-world practices in web design and digital graphics as well as broaden your knowledge about the industry and related trends.
 There are no "right or wrong" answers to these discussion questions.
-I am only seeking your thoughts and ask that you contribute in a public forum.
+I am only seeking your thoughts and ask that you contribute to a public forum.